ivni195/BSO_antirootkit_LKM/README.md

 #### Note on avoiding recursion
-Notice that at some point we want to call the original function (otherwise we will most likely break something or even more likely a lot of things).
+Notice that at some point we want to call the original function (otherwise we will very likely break something or even more likely a lot of things).
 However, if we call the original function from within the wrapper, the ftrace hook will trigger again, we will go to the wrapper, which will call the original and so on...
 To avoid this, we can simply shift the original function pointer by